rust-lang/book/nostarch/chapter12.md

 Finally, we need to check for the environment variable.
-The functions for working with environment variables are in the `env` module in the standard library, so we want to bring that module into scope with a `use std::env;` line at the top of *src/lib.rs*.
+The functions for working with environment variables are in the `env` module in the standard library, so we bring that module into scope at the top of *src/lib.rs*.
 Then we’ll use the `var` function from the `env` module to check for an environment variable named `CASE_INSENSITIVE`, as shown in Listing 12-23.

 Filename: src/lib.rs